 From the company’s point of view it’s one thing to discuss a fair sharing of future profits, quite another to hand out a hefty pre-sales sum when the inevitable accountant’s question: ‘What exactly is this money buying?’ may be very difficult to answer.
 A small company may genuinely be unable to afford it, especially if they’re already going to be stretched to finance your product.
 Therefore, one argument is that in the interests of conflict-free negotiations you should forget about a lump sum and focus on maximising your royalty percentage.
 That way, whatever money you eventually get comes technically from the product, not the company.
 The risk is that the product doesn’t sell, but that’s the company’s risk too.

 A counter argument is that the company needs to show genuine commitment to selling the product rather than just acquiring a licence, and a fair way to do that is to pay you a golden hello.
-There may be force in this argument if:
+There may be force in this argument if -

 If and when you’re happy with the heads of agreement, the next and final stage is to convert them into a full legal agreement.